 We were soon at the entrance where we were counted in by staff and introduced to our tour guide.
 The group was of about 25 people so there was plenty of room once inside the caves to appreciate the tour.
 We learned all about the legend of the Wookey Witch and how she was turned to stone as she was scaring the villagers.
 This was not too scary at all for the children but held their attention and drew them into exploring the caverns.

 We followed the tour guide around and the significance of each cave was explained to us.
 We were in awe of the sheer size of the spaces, and the age of them – millions of years old.
 The caverns were all respectfully lit with different coloured lights that enhanced the beautiful stalactites and stalagmites on show.
 There is also an underground river with a row boat that is part of the Wild Wookey experience – adventure rock climbing and similar high adrenaline activities.
+The caves at Wookey Hole are fantastic and definitely a great alternative to the local Cheddar Gorge caves.

 Each cavern had its own unique story and was brought to life by the knowledgeable tour guide.
 Areas where early explorers had used flames to light the way and left soot on the high ceilings were pointed out, with spotlights lighting up specific formations that had the appearance of familiar sights – St Paul’s Cathedral in London being one of them.
 There is also an area where cave aged cheese is produced, with the opportunity to buy some at the gift shop back at the Paper Mill.